whleucka/reverb.nvim/README.md

 ## Installation

-By default, reverb.nvim does *not* ship with any sounds.
 To get started, configure the plugin's options in your Neovim configuration.
 Here's an example of customizing the sounds using [Lazy](https://github.com/folke/lazy.nvim):

 ```lua
 {